Owen-Dechow/videre.nvim/README.md

-# 📊 nvim_json_graph_view
+# 📊 videre.nvim

-Many editors have the option to view JSON files as a graph.
+Many editors have the option to view JSON & YAML files as a graph.
 Neovim, with a terminal interface, does not have this luxury.
 While one can't create an interface like JSON Crack, it is possible to build a similar JSON explorer using Neovim's terminal interface.